 If an intra-articular fracture is suspected but not seen on plain radiograph, CT can be useful.

-xray of intra-articular phlanx fracture
+Figure xray of extra-articular phlanx fracture (http://radiopaedia.org/cases/fracture-of-the-proximal-phalanx-1)

 Once the fracture is reduced and splinted, post-splinting radiographs are taken.
 There should be no finger rotation, less than 2 mm of displacement or shortening and less than 10 degrees of angulation.